-Within the first 10 minutes of receiving a malicious email, 84% of employees took the bait by either replying with sensitive information or interacting with a spoofed link or attachment.

-of targeted employees reported the phishing attempts.
-Employee failure to report phishing attempts limits the organization's ability to respond to the intrusion and alert others to the threat.
+Within the first 10 minutes of receiving a malicious email, 84% of employees took the bait by either replying with sensitive information or interacting with a of targeted employees reported the phishing attempts.
+Employee failure to report phishing attempts limits the organization's ability to respond to the intrusion and spoofed link or attachment.

-ACTIONS TO HELP PREVENT BEING HOOKED IN A PHISHING ATTACK
+ACTIONS TO HELP PREVENT BEING HOOKED IN A PHISHING ATTAC